-First Session
+First Session:

-- Only the 4 students and the Senior TA will be present. - Each presentation will be timed and video-taped.
-Immediately after each presentation, the tape will be reviewed by everyone, with minimal commenting. - After watching the video, the remaining 10 minutes will be used for discussion and constructive comments about the delivery. - For each presenter, the 3 peers and the Senior TA will fill out a Feedback Form.
+- Only the 4 students and the Senior TA will be present. - Each 5-minute presentation will be timed and video-taped.
+Immediately after each presentation, the tape will be reviewed by everyone, with minimal commenting. - After watching the video, 10 minutes will be used for discussion and constructive comments about the delivery.
+Each presenter will receive a USB drive with their presentation for their review.

+- For each presenter, the 3 peers and the Senior TA will fill out a Feedback Form.
 The presenter will receive all 4 feedback forms to aid in preparing the second presentation.
-Results of this first presentation will NOT be shared with the course coordinator, undergrad chair or graduate chair.
+Results of this first presentation will NOT be shared with the course coordinator, undergrad chair or graduate chair. - The final 30 minutes of the 2-hour session will be a discussion and workshop lead by the Senior TA to help you prepare for your second, longer presentation.

-Second Session
+Second Session:

 - The Second Session will take place exactly 1 week later, with the same group members and Senior TA.
-Each student will either repeat the original 10 minute talk with improvements, or give something totally different. - Guest observers will be welcome in the second session. - Comments, questions, discussion, and comparison with the first presentation will last 20 minutes after each talk. - For each presenter, the 3 peers may fill out a Feedback Form and share it with the presenter.
+Each student will give a 10-15 minute teaching-style presentation which incorporates ideas and suggestions received during the first session. - Please bring your USB drive from the first session, and your second presentation will be recorded for your records and future review. - Comments, questions, discussion, and comparison with the first presentation will last 15-20 minutes after each talk. - For each presenter, the 3 peers may fill out a Feedback Form and share it with the presenter.
 The Senior TA will fill out a Feedback Form which will be then be given to the course coordinator, Jason Harlow.
 The numerical results of the Feedback will be averaged and shared with the undergraduate chair as an informal assessment of your public speaking ability.

-Preparing your talk:
+Preparing your talks:

 - You are encouraged to use visual aids, such as powerpoint, or the chalk-board.
 A laptop with projector will be present in each room; you may bring a talk on a USB key, CDRom, or bring your own laptop. - Time yourself!
-You must not go over the 10 minute limit the Senior TA will be timing each presentation and cutting you off at 10 minutes.
+You must not go over the 5 and 15 minute limits the Senior TA will be timing each presentation and cutting you off when your time is up.